-- Each child is assessed individually according to the SEN Code of Practice and will be supported through clear targets dependent on the individual need. - Learning ladders are created to support children with making progress.
-They show short term targets which are regularly reviewed. - For some children additional assessments from other outside services, such as educational psychologists, language and learning support units and speech and language therapists will be needed to provide information to the school about how to support the child.
-This enhanced level of support is called 'SEN Support'. - Regular review meetings with yourself and appropriate staff are carried out to discuss your child's progress and any additional needs that require support. - Pupil progress meetings are held termly with the Executive Headteacher, staff and SEND leader to track progress and decide upon further support.
+• Each child is assessed individually according to the SEN Code of Practice and will be supported through clear targets dependent on the individual need.

+• Individual Education Plans (IEPs) are created to support children with making progress.
+They show short term targets which are regularly reviewed.

+• For some children additional assessments from other outside services, such as educational psychologists, SEND Support providers, and speech and language therapists will be needed to provide information to the school about how to support the child.
+This enhanced level of support is called 'SEN Support'.

+• Regular review meetings with parents/carers and appropriate staff are carried out to discuss the child's progress and any additional needs that require support.

+• Pupil progress meetings are held termly with the Executive Headteacher, staff and SENDCo to track progress and decide upon further support.

-- If your child's needs are more complex or require a greater level of support than the school can offer from their resources we may request an 'Education, Health and Care Plan' (EHCP) via the local authority in order to ensure we can secure further support. - EHCP are provided for children whose learning needs are severe, complex and lifelong or need more than 20 hours of individual support in school
+• If the child's needs are more complex or require a greater level of support than the school can offer from their resources we may request an 'Education, Health and Care Plan' (EHCP) via the local authority in order to ensure we can secure further support.

+• EHCPs are provided for children whose learning needs are severe, complex and lifelong or need more than 20 hours of individual support in school.